-I’m sure you have seen spinach and artichoke dip by now, either at restaurants or when served at a home party.
-I love the combination of those two vegetables but I must say I rarely partake in the spinach and artichoke dip.
+I’m sure you have seen spinach and artichoke dip by now, either on menu restaurants or when served at a home party.
+I love artichokes and spinach, but I must say I never thought they could make such a spectacular combo – spinach and artichoke dip.
 Why?
-Because those dips tend to contain plenty of saturated fats and cheese that the beneficial nutritional value of the spinach and artichoke is severely diminished by all the other unhealthy ingredients.
+In general, dips tend to be rich in saturated fats and low when it comes to nutritional value.

 So I recommend you try out this light version of the spinach and artichoke dip from the recipe below.
-We shouldn’t give up on the dip itself because most of the time it’s not really healthy.
-We should try to make a healthier version of the dip to enjoy all of its nutritional benefits and flavors.
-My light version of the dip is still very creamy without using any dairy but doesn’t contain as much sodium and fat.
+A light version of the dip, which is still very creamy but without the extra fat and sodium.